 About Kevin Heslin

-Meanwhile lets just say that we are proud Kevin Heslin contributed a whooping 95 entries.
+But we are proud to say that Kevin Heslin contributed 95 entries already.

 The 1970s-era environmental phrase “Think globally, act locally,” is an apt way for data center operators to consider the best approach to understand and address the effects of climate change on their facilities and IT operations TODAY.
 Globally, we all hear that climate change threatens to bring warmer temperatures, stronger storms, rising sea levels, and […]